Particular/docs.particular.net/samples/serializers/protobufgoogle/sample.md

 With the resultant class definitions residing in `CreateOrder.cs`

-To mark the generated class as an NServiceBus `IMessage` a partial class is used.
+Here, a partial class is used to identify the generated class as an NServiceBus message by inheriting from the `IMessage` interface.

 snippet: partial